KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 Into the “Dataset” area we find all the datasets classified according to their types.
 The datasets are categorised as follows:

-- **My dataset**: datasets created by yourself uploading a CSV or XLS file or creating a query on a business model using the Qbe interface;
+- **My dataset**: datasets created by the end user that made the access, uploading a CSV or XLS file or creating a query on a business model using the Qbe interface;
 - **Enterprise dataset**: certified datasets, namely datasets created by the technical/experts users and shared with the end user.
-- **Shared dataset**: datasets created and shared by other end users;
+- **Shared dataset**: datasets created and shared by other end users (with the same role);
-- **CKAN dataset**: in this area you can download public datasets and visualize your CKAN datasets;
+- **CKAN dataset**: in this area it is possible to download public datasets and visualize then in the CKAN datasets area;
-- **All dataset**: in this folder are stored all the available datasets, namely all datasets contained in the classes just described.
+- **All dataset**: in this folder all previous datasets are stored, namely all datasets contained in the classes just described.

 My dataset
 ~~~~~~~~~~

-In this area you can create datasets uploading your own files.
+In this area the end user can create datasets uploading his/her own files.

 Click **Create Dataset** to open the dataset wizard which guides you through the dataset creation.
-You can choose between XLS or CSV file as in the following figure.
+It is possible to choose between XLS or CSV file as in the following figure.

 .. _datasetcreation:
 .. figure:: media/image7.png